bithatch/dj-feet/README.md

 ### 1.0.2

- * Windows not automatically loading `dbus-java-daermon` if it is installed.
+ * Windows dj-feet not automatically loading `dbus-java-daermon` if it is installed.
  * Re-install may fail on Windows due to JRE file being in use.
+ * Better internal monitoring of bus events.

 ### 1.0.1